TDanks2000/react-incremental-lib/README.md

 Tracks when a condition is met and unlocks achievements.

 ```
-import { useAchievement } from "react-incremental-lib";
+import { useAchievement } from "react-incremental-library";

 const { unlocked } = useAchievement({
   name: "First Click",